azimut/shiny/ABOUT.md

 (push-g *carr* (texref *tex*))
 ```
 ![*CEPL - left - We display a texture based on the content of a random C array. right - a visualization that receives the wave data through a uniform*](static/cepl.jpg)
+*CEPL - left - We display a texture based on the content of a random C array. right - a visualization that receives the wave data through a uniform*

 Of course this is just the surface of what you can do visually with CEPL and OpenGL.
 The important part here is that we never stopped, I can change an improvise on the moment what and how I display something without restarts or long compilations.
 Is just necessary find the right abstraction that works for you.